davidedc/Fizzygum/docs/overview/filteredCommentsForReadableStandaloneDoc.md

     initEventListeners()

 method.
-Currently there are
+Currently there are:

   - mouse

   - drop

   - keyboard